visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## Subscription Management

 - Cancel anytime through account settings
-- Refund policy: within 14 days of purchase
+- Refund policy: We have a free plan to test the tool.
+Credits and paid plans are not refundable after 24 hours.
 - Option to switch between plans

 ## Technical Requirements